Research interests

 European Regional Democracy Map

-As part of the Regioparl project (2020-22), Sarah Meyer, Mario Wolf, and I lead the design and implementation of the European Regional Democracy Map (ERDM).
+As part of the Regioparl project (2020-22), Sarah Meyer, Mario Wolf, and I lead the design and implementation of the European Regional Democracy Map (ERDM), in a collaboration with Arjan Schakel.
 The ERDM was conceived as a hub for various kinds of information and data on the structures and political dynamics of regional democracy in Europe.
 Researchers can find, explore, and download a broad array of data on regional government, regional election results and governing coalitions across the continent, as well as regional involvement in EU affairs.

 Screenshot of the European Regional Democracy Map showing exemplary variables